 If you have gum disease, you are not alone.
 Some form of gum, or periodontal disease affects approximately 75 percent of adults over age 30.
 A home treatment for gum disease can help you or someone you know who is likely affected by this disease.

 One of the most common diseases affecting the human race is gum disease.
-Home treatment for gum disease remains one of the most saught after treatments for improving health today.
+Home treatment for gum disease remains one of the most searched for treatments for improving health today.
 As a dental hygienist, I would like to help you answer any questions you may have about gum disease.
 Please read more about me in the About the Author page.

 About Gum Disease- An Overview